 The Sacred Hair Wreaths of Mormon Pioneers

 When we think of Victorian hair wreaths, we often envision them as the product of middle-class women who had ample leisure time to commit to their fancy work projects, created for display in the cluttered splendor of their refined parlors.
 However, this narrow view of the Victorian hair wreath ignores their multifaceted history, their dynamic meanings, the diverse environments they inhabited, and, often, the women who created them.
 Pioneer women across the American frontier also made hair wreaths as they carried domestic traditions into new territories, and the typical image of a velvet-draped parlor gives way to the reality of the unpretentious homes of pioneers at a time when much of the country was still a wilderness.
 Furthermore, 19th century hair wreaths were also created to be displayed in sacred religious spaces, which came to be particularly significant within Mormon pioneer culture.
-For Mormon pioneer communities, hair wreaths signified a range of meanings, from simple sentimentality to sophisticated expressions of collective identity, ecclesiastical hierarchy, and beliefs regarding the physical nature of the soul and its eternal restoration.
+For Mormon pioneer communities, hair wreaths represented a range of meanings, from simple sentimentality to sophisticated expressions of collective identity, ecclesiastical hierarchy, and beliefs regarding the physical nature of the soul and its eternal restoration.

-Portrait of Emily B. Spencer, Mormon pioneer of the American frontier
+Portrait of Emily B. Spencer, Mormon pioneer of the American frontier.

 While some Victorian era family hair wreaths were assembled to depict branching trees, the woven composition of Mormon wreaths frequently depicted the complex, intertwining relationships of their polygamous families.
 These wreaths functioned as a material collective memory, a tangible representation of the organic nature of sister-wives and their children through the interlocking of their varied locks.

-The Manti Temple hair wreath offers a striking example of this symbolism of collectivity.
+The Manti Temple hair wreath offers a striking example of this symbolism of collectiveness.
 Unlike many hair wreaths where specific flowers are attributed to specific individuals, the Manti wreath features a tight collection of flowers woven from an anonymous mixture of hair from fellow sisters of the local Relief Society.
 This created a visual sense of a "sisterhood without rank," where the emphasis was placed on the strength of their unified identity rather than on individual distinction.
 In this light, the wreath stands as a testament to the women’s shared labor and their active role in weaving the social and spiritual fabric of their community.

 Manti Relief Society Hair Wreath, c.
 1855